Clever, quick iterators that make your smile whiter

 - unique – Iterate only the unique values

-- duplicate – Iterate only the duplicated values
+- duplicates – Iterate only the duplicated values

 Utility functions that are useful to use as a key argument